Tlf/tlf/doc/Manual.md

 ### Preparing Cabrillo

 When you finished the contest, just use the ":wri" command to save  your log in Cabrillo format.
-(It's a good idea to exit from Tlf,  and start it again - this is only need to recalc correct points,  nothing else.)
+(It's a good idea to exit from TLF,  and start it again - this is only need to recalc correct points,  nothing else.)

-Now leave Tlf, and run the "qtcmerge.py" script, which is part of Tlf, and has been installed to your INSTALLDIR/share/tlf,  eg. /usr/local/share/tlf.
-The normal way to run this script  from the Tlf contest directory is:
+Now leave TLF, and run the "qtcmerge.py" script, which is part of TLF, and has been installed to your INSTALLDIR/share/tlf,  eg. /usr/local/share/tlf.
+The normal way to run this script  from the TLF contest directory is:

 /usr/local/share/tlf/qtcmerge.py YOURCALL.cbr